joelnitta/nectandra_ferns/data_raw/README.md

 photos.csv: Plant voucher photo file names by Joel Nitta, including Nectandra and other sites.
 Copied from /Users/joelnitta/Google Drive/collections_db.

-ppgi_taxonomy.csv: Spreadsheet of the Pteridophyte Phylogeny I working group taxonomic system for pteridophytes at the genus level and above (The Pteridophyte Phylogeny Group, 2016.
+ppgi_taxonomy_raw.csv: Spreadsheet of the Pteridophyte Phylogeny I working group taxonomic system for pteridophytes at the genus level and above (The Pteridophyte Phylogeny Group, 2016.
 A community-derived classification for extant lycophytes and ferns.
 J Syst Evol 54:563-606).
 Includes columns for